moby/moby/libnetwork/docs/design.md

 2. `Network` is created using the controller's `NewNetwork()` API by providing a `name` and `networkType`. `networkType` parameter helps to choose a corresponding `Driver` and binds the created `Network` to that `Driver`.
 From this point, any operation on `Network` will be handled by that `Driver`.

-3. `controller.NewNetwork()` API also takes in optional `options` parameter which carries Driver-specific options and `Labels`, which the Drivers can make use for its purpose.
+3. `controller.NewNetwork()` API also takes in optional `options` parameter which carries Driver-specific options and `Labels`, which the Drivers can make use of for its purpose.

 4. `network.CreateEndpoint()` can be called to create a new Endpoint in a given network.
 This API also accepts optional `options` parameter which drivers can make use of.
 These 'options' carry both well-known labels and driver-specific labels.
 Drivers will in turn be called with `driver.CreateEndpoint` and it can choose to reserve IPv4/IPv6 addresses when an `Endpoint` is created in a `Network`.
 The `Driver` will assign these addresses using `InterfaceInfo` interface defined in the `driverapi`.
 The IP/IPv6 are needed to complete the endpoint as service definition along with the ports the endpoint exposes since essentially a service endpoint is nothing but a network address and the port number that the application container is listening on.